 How to Use Essential Oils: The Only Guide You’ll Ever Need

 If you’re considering incorporating different essential oils into your daily routine, then you may be unsure where to begin.
 In short, essential oils are potent natural extracts from flowers, plant stems, and leaves.
 They provide a wide array of health benefits ranging from promoting healthy sleep to treating the common cold.
-If you’re curious about how to use essential oils, then this article will be perfect for you—it contains everything and anything you need to know about these highly concentrated natural oils!
+If you want to know how to use essential oils, this article will be perfect for you.
+It contains everything and anything you need to know about these highly concentrated natural oils!
 But let’s start with the basics.

 A Word of Caution

-Whether you’re an aromatherapist or not, before you begin experimenting with different essential oils, remember that there are three rules you need to keep in mind:
+Whether you’re an aromatherapist or not, before we go on about essential oils and their uses and before you begin experimenting with different essential oils, remember that there are three rules you need to keep in mind:

-- If you’re using it on your skin, do a patch test before to see whether you’re allergic or not
+- If you’re using it on your skin, do a patch test before to see whether you’re allergic.